hellory4n/zglm/README.md

 ## Conventions

-All matrices and vectors are column-major.
-While most math libraries provide both left-handed and right-handed variants for each operation (e.g. `doThingLh`, `doThingRh`), zglm chooses a default of right-handed coordinates with +Y being up, NDC coordinates being -1 to 1, and the origin point being at the bottom left.
-This is consistent with OpenGL conventions.
+zglm follows OpenGL conventions, that means all matrices and vectors are column-major, coordinates are right-handed, +Y is up, -Z is forward, and NDC coordinates are -1 to 1.
+Might add functions for other conventions, who knows.
+All rotations are in radians.

 ## Vectors